-“Ave Maria University is dedicated to the formation of joyful, intentional disciples of Jesus Christ through Word and Sacrament, scholarship and service.”
+“Ave Maria University is dedicated to the formation of joyful, intentional followers of Jesus Christ through Word and Sacrament, scholarship and service.”

 Ave Maria University is a Catholic University.
 We proudly uphold and adhere to the Magisterium of the Church and its Catholic Mission.